Cameron Sutton: 2019

 Sutton's season started very quietly during the Steelers' slide to 1–4.
 In a Week 6 prime time game against the Los Angeles Chargers, Sutton Intercepted a pass off Philip Rivers and returned it for 26 yards to secure the victory.
-He would finish the night with one interception, three passes defensed, and once tackle, his best performance of the year.
-During the Steelers' 21–7 loss against the Cleveland Browns in Week 10, Sutton returned his first punt of the season for 8 yards.
+He finished the game with one interception, three passes defensed, and once tackle, his best performance of the year.
+During the Steelers' 21–7 loss against the Cleveland Browns in Week 10, Sutton had a sack and returned his first punt of the season for eight yards.
+He finished the 2019 season with one sack, 16 total tackles (13 solo), one interception, and five passes defended.
 The Steelers finished the season with an 8–8 record, missing the playoffs for the second consecutive year.

 2020

-In Week 6 against the Cleveland Browns, Sutton recorded his first interception of the season off a pass thrown by Baker Mayfield during the 38–7 win.
+In Week 6 against the Browns, Sutton recorded his first interception of the season off a pass thrown by Baker Mayfield during the 38–7 win.
+He recorded a sack in the victory as well.
+He finished the 2020 season with one sack, 30 total tackles (27 solo), one interception, eight passes defended, and three forced fumbles.